emersoncodetv/contenedores/Step by Step VMs HOL Gluster.md

 WARNING: getfattr not found, certain checks will be skipped..
 Mount failed.
 Please check the log file for more details.
 ```
-Consider adding Firewall rules for client machine (client.itzgeek.local) to allow connections on the gluster nodes (gluster1.itzgeek.local and gluster2.itzgeek.local).
+Consider adding Firewall rules for client machine (client.local) to allow connections on the gluster nodes (gluster1.local and gluster2.local).
 Run the below command on both gluster nodes.
 ```sh
 firewall-cmd --zone=public --add-rich-rule='rule family="ipv4" source address="clientip" accept'
 ```
-You can also use gluster2.itzgeek.local instead of gluster1.itzgeek.com in the above command.
+You can also use gluster2.local instead of gluster1.com in the above command.

 Verify the mounted GlusterFS filesystem.